Air Booking Guide

 Add Multiple Forms of Payment (GDS only)

-For GDS only, you can send up to two FOP in either the booking or ticketing workflow by repeating the Add Form of Payment step for each FOP.
-Note that at ticketing you must send a separate Add Payment request for each FOP.
-Multiple FOP are currently supported only for bookings with a single passenger.
-The additional FOP can be credit card, non-standard credit card, or cash.
+For GDS only, you can add up to two FOP in either the booking or ticketing workflow by sending a Form of Payment request for each FOP.
+At ticketing you must send a separate Add Payment request for each FOP.
+The additional FOP can be any supported form of payment.
+Multiple FOP are supported only for bookings with a single passenger.

 Add Form of Payment API Reference

 Final step in the booking workflow.
-Creates a held booking for later ticketing.
+Creates a held booking for subsequent ticketing.

-The commit confirms the reservation with the supplier, creates a held booking, and returns a unique alphanumeric code for that booking, called a reservation locator code.
+A successful workbench commit creates a held booking, returns a confirmation from the supplier, and returns a unique six-digit alphanumeric code for that booking, called a locator code.
+This locator code must be sent in any subsequent transactions for this booking.

-The response is the largely the same as but not identical to a Reservation Retrieve response.
-The workbench commit does not return any document override or accounting comments added; these can be requested in a subsequent Reservation Retrieve.
+The commit response is largely the same as but not identical to a Reservation Retrieve response.
+The commit does not return any document override or accounting comments.

 Commit for ticketless carriers creates a booking with the carrier.
 There is no ticketing step.